Integrating Distributed Architectures in Highly Modular RL Libraries: Methods

-PyTorchRL is developed around the idea of Agent composability.
-The main constituents of RL Agents can be selected from a pool of options, and the resulting set of components can be seamlessly combined to construct a working RL Agent.
-Each component can be selected independently of the rest and any specific component can be replaced by other candidates of the same type, resulting in a different Agent but precluding execution errors.
+Our first design choice is to allow for agent composability.
+The main constituents of RL agents can be selected from a pool of options, and the resulting set of components can be seamlessly combined to construct a working RL agent.
+Each component can be selected independently of the rest and any specific component can be replaced by other candidates of the same type, resulting in a different agent but precluding execution errors.
+We distinguish between four types of agent components implemented as different Python classes, the combination of which creates a complete RL agent:

-PyTorchRL distinguishes between three types of Agent components implemented as different Python classes, the combination of which creates a complete RL Agent: the \emph{Actor}, which implements the deep neural networks used as function approximators and provides the methods to update them and to generate predictions (most notably, but not exclusively, next action predictions), the \emph{Storage}, which handles the storage, processing, and retrieval of environment transitions data, and the \emph{Algo}, which manages loss and gradient computations from data.
-With one instance of each component, a single-threaded Worker can fully define the logic of modern RL methods.
+\textbf{Actors.} These components implement the deep neural networks used as function approximators in the form of PyTorch nn.Modules and provide the methods to update them and generate predictions (most notably, but not exclusively, next action predictions).
+Currently, three classes are available for implementation: \texttt{OnPolicyActor}, \texttt{OffPolicyActor} and \texttt{ModelBasedPlannerActor} for on-policy and off-policy and model-based RL methods, respectively.

-Our initial release includes multiple components of each type from recent RL literature, listed in Table \ref{table1} and also displayed in Figure \ref{fig.figure1}.
-We find it more convenient for code simplicity to distinguish between on-policy and off-policy components due to the fundamental underlying methodological differences of these two families of RL approaches \cite{montague1999reinforcement}, and simply construct Agents of each family with different components.